Aadi11z/zero2prod/README.md

 Code at the end of every iteration needs to be production-quality

 ## Chapter 3: Sign Up a New Subscriber
+This chapter a lot of details such as building the first endpoint, setting up tests, connecting to Postgres database, using sqlx, CI pipelining, etc...
+This chapter was overwhelming for me as well when I went through it the first time, but hopefully repetition will smooth things over.

 Building the use-case of the a Blog Visitor.

 BLOG VISITOR -> inputs email address on web page -> triggers an api call to -> BACKEND SERVER -> processes information, stores it, sends back a response